-Stocks pullback on financials, healthcare weakness
+Stocks waver between good earnings, global growth worries

 |INTERNATIONAL BUSINESS MACHINES CORP.

-In European trading, London’s FTSE was off 0.9 percent, Germany’s DAX was off by 0.2 percent and France’s CAC slipped 0.2 percent.
+In European trading, London’s FTSE closed down 0.9 percent, Germany’s DAX fell by 0.2 percent and France’s CAC slipped 0.2 percent.

 In Asia on Wednesday, China’s Shanghai Composite Index inched up 0.1 percent.